bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

     displayAgain(); // => Result in a Type Error: Cannot read property 'name' of undefined.

 -   <span id="f44c">The first time we use our `displayMethod` call, it is called directly on the instance of the boyfriend class, which is why `Javascript` was printed out.</span>
--   <span id="5ab3">The second time it was called, the ref of the method is stored as a variable and method is called on that variable instead of the instance; resulting in a type error (it has lost it's context)</span>
+-   <span id="5ab3">The second time it was called, the ref of the method is stored as a variable and method is called on that variable instead of the instance; resulting in a type error (it has lost it’s context)</span>
 -   <span id="f151">Remember we can use the `bind` method to rebind context!</span>
 -   <span id="a90b">We can refactor to get the second call working like this:</span>